baalimago/wd-41/README.md

 Test coverage:

-This is a static webserver which hot-reloads your web-browser on any local filechanges.
+This is a very simple static webserver which hot-reloads your web-browser on changes to the statically hosted webserver.

 ## Usage
 `wd-40 s|serve <relative directory>` or `wd-40 s|serve`